 The consultant will:

-- Update existing conditions (drawing on existing plans and up to date, standardized data and stakeholder conversations)
+- Update existing conditions, drawing on existing plans and up-to-date data and stakeholder conversations

 - Present existing conditions, challenges and opportunities through a public process